How to get the best hearing aid

 Automatic acclimatisation adaptation

-The aid adjusts the amplification itself (rather than the audiologist doing it) as you get used to wearing it.
-Also called self-learning.
+The aid adjusts the amplification itself (rather than the audiologist doing it) as you get used to wearing it, a type of self-learning.

 This provides more amplification for low sound levels than high ones, preventing high sound levels from being intrusively loud.